 Today, at a time when we have more choices than ever in almost every aspect of our lives, most of us choose to be stationary.

 But how does not moving regularly take a toll on our health?
 The World Health Organization estimates that a lack of physical activity is associated with 3.2 million deaths a year.
-(3) Let us count the ways.
+(3) A 2017 study of 3,141 adults over the age of 50 concluded that the effects of not moving vary based on your level of frailty.
+Researchers found the highest level of frailty experienced the most severe impact.
+(4) Let us count the ways living a sedentary lifestyle takes a toll on our bodies.

 1. Heart Disease